Camping World

 Camping World Holdings, Inc. is an American corporation specializing in selling recreational vehicles (RVs), recreational vehicle parts, and recreational vehicle service.
 They also sell supplies for camping.
 The company has its headquarters in Lincolnshire, Illinois.
 In October 2016 it became a publicly traded company when it raised $251 million in an IPO.
-Camping World operates over 180 retail/service locations in 46 states, and also sells goods through mail order and online.
+Camping World has 202 locations.
+In addition to its RV dealerships and accessories stores, the company sells goods through phone order and online.
 It claims to be the world's largest supplier of RV parts and supplies.

 The company is heavily involved in sponsorship of sports entities, such as serving as the title sponsor of Camping World Stadium and the Camping World Kickoff, which is played in the same stadium.
-It is also the official presenting sponsor of Major League Baseball's League Championship Series, NASCAR's Camping World Truck Series, and the National Hot Rod Association's Camping World Drag Racing Series.
+It is currently the presenting sponsor of the Professional Bull Riders' Team Series.
+It was previously the presenting sponsor of Major League Baseball's League Championship Series, NASCAR's Truck Series, and the National Hot Rod Association's Drag Racing Series.

 History

-Camping World began in 1966 with a small store in Beech Bend Park, an amusement park outside of Bowling Green which billed its campground as the world's largest.
+Camping World began in 1966 with a small store in Beech Bend Park, an amusement park outside of Bowling Green, Kentucky, which billed its campground as the world's largest.
 Campers at the park were requesting a store where they could buy supplies, so David Garvin—son of the park's owner—took out a loan and opened the store.
 Garvin amassed a large customer list as the years went by, which proved to be sagacious later when he added a mail-order division to the company.
 That division thrived, fueling the company's growth for years to come.

-In 1997, Garvin sold the company to the current owners, Good Sam Enterprises (formerly Affinity Group), of Ventura, California.
+In 1997, Garvin sold the company to Affinity Group (now known as Good Sam Enterprises), of Ventura, California.

 In 2005, Garvin announced plans for a huge development near Franklin, Kentucky called "Garvin's".
-The development, described by Garvin as "a combination of Disney World, Camping World and Bass Pro Shops", will feature a large Camping World store with RV 250 service bays; a five-story, 650,000 square foot (60,000 m²) permanent RV trade show and exhibition area; a "free-range" campground with dry-camping sites; camping museum; and much more.
+The development, described by Garvin as "a combination of Disney World, Camping World and Bass Pro Shops", will feature a large Camping World store with RV 250 service bays; a five-story, 650,000 square foot (60,000 m2) permanent RV trade show and exhibition area; a "free-range" campground with dry-camping sites; camping museum; and much more.
 Due to the recession, however, the venture never got off the ground and much of the land proposed for development was sold at auction in October 2011.

 In early October 2016 Camping World raised $251 million in an initial public offering.
 The 11.4 million shares sold for $22 each.
 Marcus Lemonis co-owns the company with private equity firm Crestview Partners and plans to retain "substantial control" through his ownership of ML Acquisition and ML R.V.
 Group.